reillymedia/sevenslegal/themes/netlify-basic/content/blog/pleading-not-guilty-for-dui-crash-that-killed-three.md

-+++
+---
+title: "Pleading Not Guilty for DUI Crash that Killed Three"
+yoast_title: "Pleading Not Guilty for DUI Crash that Killed Three"
+yoast_description: "The woman charged with murder and driving under the influence ("DUI") has pleaded not guilty.
+The March 29 crash for which she is accused killed three teenagers."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "DUI"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "The woman charged with murder and driving under the influence (“DUI”) has pleaded not guilty.
+summary: "The woman charged with murder and driving under the influence (“DUI”) has pleaded not guilty.
 The March 29 crash for which she is accused killed three teenagers.
-DUI Crash Killed Three – Duarte Pleading Not Guilty Bani Duarte, 27, was charged with three counts of murder and one count of driving under the influence causing " tags = ["Blog", "DUI"] title = "Pleading Not Guilty for DUI Crash that Killed Three" url = "/blog/pleading-not-guilty-for-dui-crash-that-killed-three/"
+DUI Crash Killed Three – Duarte Pleading Not Guilty Bani Duarte, 27, was charged with three counts of murder and one count of driving under the influence causing"

-+++
+tags: [
+  "Bani Duarte",
+  "California Highway Patrol",
+  "CHP",
+  "DUI",
+  "Hyundai Sonata",
+  "Toyota"
+]
+url: "/blog/pleading-not-guilty-for-dui-crash-that-killed-three/810/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/wreck2.jpg"
+img_alt: "dui"
+---
 The woman charged with murder and driving under the influence (“DUI”) has pleaded not guilty.
 The March 29 crash for which she is accused killed three teenagers.

 ## Pleading Not Guilty for DUI Crash that Killed Three